 Here’s an excerpt, perhaps written thanks to Mitzi, that speaks a straight-out truth:

 “Mr. Mayer and Mr. Thalberg were much too busy trying to run the studio and make good pictures to indulge in selfish bickerings, which some have chosen to dramatize.”

 There are quite a few people who should definitely read the above paragraph and take note…

-But honestly, whether they do or they don’t, I’m quite happy to let Norma Shearer’s sentiments be my guide – what could be better than a LOVE AFFAIR WITH LIFE?!
+Honestly, though, whether they do or they don’t, I’m quite happy to let Norma Shearer’s sentiments be my guide: what could be better than a LOVE AFFAIR WITH LIFE?!

-Norma Shearer died just 11 years after that letter, age 80, on June 12th, 1983 in Woodland Hills, Los Angeles; a world away from Montreal, Quebec, the city of her birth.
+Norma Shearer died at age 80, just 11 years after that letter, on June 12th, 1983 in Woodland Hills, Los Angeles, a world away from Montreal, Quebec, the city of her birth.